OSobky/speech-recognition-AWS/README.md

 2. [Data pre-processing using AWS SageMaker Processing Jobs](#2-data-preprocessing-using-aws-sagemaker-processing-jobs)
 3. ML Training using AWS SageMaker Training Jobs
 4. ML Deployment Web using AWS SageMaker End-Points
-5. ML Deployment PSoC6 board (Figure below)
+5. ML Deployment PSoC6 board
     1. Data in: Getting data from the PSoC6 microphone and sending it to pre-processing
     2. Pre-processing: Feature engineering
     3. ML Inference: Using the deployed model on the board